shaantalk/how-to-dal/README.md

 2. GradApp portal open with "recommendation" tab selected
 3. DalOnline portal says "Deposit Requested"

+### For rejection cases this is what I have observed for MACS program.

+Scene 1:
+GradApp portal status goes from under review to direct recommendation without interview.

+Scene 2:
+GradApp portal goes from under review to recommendation status but haven't got any email with recommendation letter pdf.

 ### Important Links
  1. [GradApp](https://login.cs.dal.ca/cas/login?service=https%3A//graduate.cs.dal.ca/casservice) where you can upload your documents, check LOR status, see that you got recommendation or not